-Our Mission The Ashe County Humane Society works to promote the welfare of companion animals in the community through programs and strategies aimed at improving responsible pet ownership and reducing the pet population.
-Dedicated to the welfare of companion animals, Ashe County Humane Society is a non-profit organization that is funded solely by donations and fundraisers and run by volunteers.
-Check out our adoptable pets and how you can help our mission by accessing our links.
+Our Mission - The Ashe Humane Society works to promote the welfare of companion animals in the community through programs and strategies aimed at improving responsible pet ownership and reducing the pet population.
+Dedicated to the welfare of companion animals, Ashe Humane Society is a non-profit organization that is entirely run by volunteers and funded solely by donations and non-governmental grants. (we are not a shelter and do not receive money from Ashe County Government)

 A mission statement was written and programs developed that revolved around supporting the mission of “Saving and Protecting Animals of Ashe County”.
 Publicity and fundraising were targeted as primary needs in order to establish the Society in the community and enable it to achieve its long term goals.
 We have grown our efforts every year thanks to our donors, volunteers and local businesses.

 The Humane Society’s efforts have worked well since 2004.
 In 2007 we purchased a small building on Old Highway 16 in Jefferson, to become a resource center for the local veterinarian supported low-cost spay and neuter voucher program.
 We also have a small foster program in place for our adoption cats and have a viable pet adoption program.

 In 2019 we received our shelter license through the North Carolina Department of Agriculture.
 Because of the small size of our facility, we were limited to housing cats with a maximum of 35.